vidyasonawane/RahulMahale.io/content/talks/Talk-at-Mini-Debian-Conf-on-Raspbian.md

 My session was focused on

 Introduction to Raspbian — I started with an introduction about the Raspberry Pi board, how it differs from other boards and some of its use cases.
 Then I talked about Raspbian, a port of Debian to the Raspberry Pi, which is also the recommended operating system for the Raspberry Pi.
 I showed how to get Raspbian setup and then showed how to setup this Raspberry Pi as a WiFi router.
-There was an short Q&A session which I answered to best of my knowledge my presentation and how to is available at my github profile[1]
+There was a short Q&A session which I answered to best of my knowledge my presentation and how to is available at my Github profile[1]

 Links

 [ [1]https://github.com/RahulMahale/Talks-and-workshops/tree/master/DebConf](https://github.com/RahulMahale/Talks-and-workshops/tree/master/DebConf)

-Following are the some links where event was covered
+Following are some links where the event was covered

 * [http://in2015.mini.debconf.org/](http://in2015.mini.debconf.org/)